Structural coloration: Selective mirrors

-Selective mirrors to create interference effects are formed of micron-sized bowl-shaped pits lined with multiple layers of chitin in the wing scales of Papilio palinurus, the emerald swallowtail butterfly.
+Selective mirrors that create interference effects are formed of micron-sized bowl-shaped pits lined with multiple layers of chitin in the wing scales of Papilio palinurus, the emerald swallowtail butterfly.
 These act as highly selective mirrors for two wavelengths of light.
 Yellow light is reflected directly from the centres of the pits; blue light is reflected twice by the sides of the pits.
 The combination appears green, but can be seen as an array of yellow spots surrounded by blue circles under a microscope.

+Crystal fibres

 Crystal fibres, formed of hexagonal arrays of hollow nanofibres, create the bright iridescent colours of the bristles of Aphrodita, the sea mouse, a non-wormlike genus of marine annelids.
 The colours are aposematic, warning predators not to attack.
 The chitin walls of the hollow bristles form a hexagonal honeycomb-shaped photonic crystal; the hexagonal holes are 0.51 μm apart.
 The structure behaves optically as if it consisted of a stack of 88 diffraction gratings, making Aphrodita one of the most iridescent of marine organisms.